 Technically, yes, but you are likely ineligible for a subsidized health plan if you are enrolled in or eligible for health coverage through your employer or through a spouse’s employer.

-- Essentially there can be a world in which the employee receives affordable coverage from their employer while their family can qualify for financial help through the marketplace!
+- This could mean that one family member (the employee) receives affordable coverage from their employer while their family can qualify for financial help through the marketplace.

 How to calculate affordability: